mykhailoKrlKrk/my-taxi-service/README.md

-   b)creating new project from VSC
+   b)Creating new project from VSC
 3. Edit the `ConnectionUtil.class` to configure your database connection.
 4. Create the required tables from the `init_db.sql` file.
 5. Install Apache Tomcat and configure it in your project settings.